phetsims/gas-properties/doc/implementation-notes.md

 testing.
 Sim-specific query parameters are documented in [GasPropertiesQueryParameters](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesQueryParameters.js).

-**Color Profiles**: This sim has 2 color profiles: "default" and "projector", defined in [GasPropertiesColorProfile](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesColorProfile.js).
+**Color Profiles**: This sim has 2 color profiles, "default" and "projector", defined in [GasPropertiesColorProfile](https://github.com/phetsims/gas-properties/blob/master/js/common/GasPropertiesColorProfile.js).
 The "projector" profile is used when the sim is switched into projector mode via `PhET menu > Options > Projector Mode`.
 The majority of colors in this sim are therefore axon `Properties` that are part of `GasPropertiesColorProfile`.
 You can experiment with different colors in your working copy using [gas-properties-colors.html](https://github.com/phetsims/gas-properties/blob/master/gas-properties-colors.html).

 **Assertions**: The implementation makes heavy use of `assert` to verify pre/post assumptions and perform type checking.